sardorjs/laravel-11-websocket/README.md

 ## *3.1.
 Troubleshoot with run containers

-If you will get the errors similar to:
+If you get the errors similar to:

 ```
  => ERROR [app internal] load build context                                                                                                                                                                                  108.5s